shadowed1/Chard/README.md

 <br>

-- Steam often work best with Proton 10.05 (as of March 31st, 2026)
+- Steam often work best with Proton 10 and 11 (as of June, 2026)
 - Sucrose users can launch Chard with `sudo chard root`.
 Sucrose users should uninstall Chard with VT-2.
 <br>